Maharishi University of Information Technology

 Maharishi University of Information Technology (MUIT) is an Indian private university in Uttar Pradesh.
 Its main campus is in Lucknow, with a satellite campus in Noida.

 The university was established in 2014 by an Act No. 31 of 2001 vide Extraordinary Gazette notification of Government of Uttar Pradesh dated 6 October 2001.
 MUIT is approved by the University Grants Commission.

 The university is among the oldest private universities of India, established in 2014.

 Located in Delhi-NCR (Noida) and Lucknow, the Maharishi University of Information Technology (MUIT) campuses together host students from across India, offering undergraduate, postgraduate, and Ph.D. programs across diverse fields including Engineering, Management, Animation, Law, Computer Applications, Journalism & Mass Communication, Humanities, Basic Sciences, Biotechnology, Pharmacy, and more.

 History

 MUIT has been recognized by the state government of Uttar Pradesh since its founding in 2014.
 The university holds accreditation from the University Grants Commission.

 Organisation and administration

 Governance

 Maharishi Mahesh Yogi served as the first Chancellor.
 The current Chancellor is Dr. Ajay Prakash Shrivastava, and the current Vice-Chancellor is Dr. Bhanu Pratap Singh.

+Administration

-Ritesh Kumar Bhanu serves as the Digital Marketing Manager at Maharishi University of Information Technology, overseeing online outreach and promotional strategies.
+Ritesh Kumar Bhanu serves as Digital Marketing Manager at Maharishi University of Information Technology, where he is responsible for digital marketing activities.
+He is also listed as the university's contact for requests concerning external hyperlinking and social media collaborations, which are subject to the university's applicable policies.

+Approvals and accreditation

+The All India Council for Technical Education (AICTE) approved the Lucknow campus of Maharishi University of Information Technology for the academic year 2026–27 to offer programmes including B.Tech (Artificial Intelligence, Artificial Intelligence and Machine Learning, Computer Science and Engineering), M.Tech (Computer Science and Engineering), MBA, MCA, BBA, and BCA.